 NOT a good choice at all.
 R&R has a 4 foot draft.
 The depth sounder showed 5 feet, then almost immediately 2 feet, then 1.5 feet!
 Help!!
-I pulled back to neutral and confirmed that though we were not aground, the props were churning sand.
+After pulling back to neutral I confirmed that, though we were not fully aground, the props were churning sand.
 I gently moved the gear-shift levers from neutral to forward, then back to neutral.
 Stalled the engines, no movement.
 A few more times and slowly we moved into deeper water.

 We had touched a shoal (“skinny water”) on the green side of the channel.
 In an after-action talk with guys on the dock, one said “Ya gotta hug the reds in that channel” and another said “Kiss the reds.”
 We obviously had far too little PDA with the red ATONs.

 I also had not checked the Tides app to learn that our 4-6 PM cruise was near the afternoon low tide.

 On the way back to the marina, we felt vibration on the starboard side of the boat.
-I drove back to our marina slip mainly on the port engine, correcting for direction with the helm.
+I drove back to our marina slip on the port engine, correcting for direction with the helm.

 The next morning Steve and Brian, divers who serve our marina, hooked up to their Hookas, jumped in, removed the starboard propellor, and hauled it up on the dock.
 One of its four blades was folded over like a dog’s ear!